prajwalkulkarni/prajwalkulkarni-portfolio/_posts/2020-07-06-regular-expressions-in-javascript.md

 ```
 <br>

-3. Should begin with a capital letter
+3.Should begin with a capital letter

 ```
 var str = 'a234567B'